How to Measure ASTC ratings of Specific Sound Transmission Paths

 There are 12 possible flanking transmission paths which arise from the four adjoining constructions to the demising assembly (i.e., if the demising assembly were a suite-to-suite wall, the four adjoining constructions are the ceiling, the floor, the exterior wall, and the corridor wall).
 See graphic below.

 There are two ways to determine the ASTC rating of a demising construction: field measurements, in accordance with ASTM E336-20, and calculations in accordance with ISO-15712 and ISO-12354.
-While the former method is well-established throughout the acoustical engineering industry, it is not always possible to conduct field measurements (e.g., prior to construction of the building).
+While the former method is well-established throughout the acoustical consulting industry, it is not always possible to conduct field measurements (e.g., prior to construction of the building).
 In such cases, the ASTC rating of specific flanking paths (and an overall demising construction) can be calculated based on the STC rating of the flanking assembly, the room geometry, and the velocity level difference between flanking elements.

 Using velocity level difference to calculate the ASTC rating of specific flanking sound transmission paths